Recent Developments and Postings

 Pickleball is low-maintenance recreation.
 Outdoor courts in this region are built to last for more than 20 years, with surface maintenance every four to seven years ($3,000 to $4,000 per court), and otherwise need only an occasional pass with a leaf-blower to be ready for play.

 Volunteers from the Hilton Head Island Pickleball Club would open, staff and close the new courts daily (zero cost).
 We do that now with the 10 courts at two locations associated with the Island Recreation Center.
 Club staffing includes administration of orderly and considerate play with equal opportunities for all participants.
-Club membership as of the end of March was 214.
+Club membership as of the end of May was more than 240.

 Fees at the ten new courts, with the additional hours and higher quality, would rise and participation would grow.
 A conservative estimate of annual revenue: $25,000.